uark-backend-class/course-materials/lectures/04-javascript-basics/homework03-problems.md

   - [Confirm the Ending](https://www.freecodecamp.com/challenges/confirm-the-ending)
   - [Return Largest Numbers in Array](https://www.freecodecamp.com/challenges/return-largest-numbers-in-arrays)

-### Exercism.io

-Install [exercism.io](http://www.exercism.io/) on your machine.

-Do the first 10 exercises.
-Put each solution in a file.

 ## Reading

 - [A JavaScript Journey with Only Six Characters](http://jazcash.com/a-javascript-journey-with-only-six-characters/?utm_source=javascriptweekly&utm_medium=email)